skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 The asterisk here actually refers to anything in the data that is related to this customer; and then for the amount, we averaged the purchase amount for that specific customer ID and named that aggregate calculation as `amount`.
 Now, the trick is we want to make sure that each row only appears once per customer.
 So we're going to calculate that from the data and group by one, which means that everything here is going to be calculated and grouped by customer ID.

-Of course, it would have been possible to perform all the calculations using only the pandas.
-However, it would have required much more work.
-When working with databases, it is very useful to have some knowledge of sql.
-As we can see here, only one sql command is required to create an RFM table.
+Sure, it would have been possible to do all the computations with pandas only.
+However, this would have required much more work.
+When working with databases, SQL knowledge is an advantage.
+Indeed, a single sql command is all that is needed to create an RFM table.
-The results are then stored under the variable `customers` and the first five entries are as follows:
+The results are then stored under the variable `customers` and the first five entries have the following values:

 ```python
 customers.head()